 For those who enjoy meat, serving Spätzle alongside a hearty beef or pork stew creates a comforting and satisfying meal.
 Alternatively, try a lighter approach with a lemon-herb sauce or a drizzle of garlic-infused olive oil for a fresh, vibrant taste.

-Experiment with different sauces to find your favorite combination.
 The versatility of Spätzle makes it a perfect canvas for a wide range of flavors, allowing you to tailor the dish to your taste and preferences.

 Using a Spätzle Press: Step-by-Step Instructions